 3. Can I rent a bike in Leh and drop in Manali or Srinagar or vice-versa?

-Well, the oneway bike rental is quite costly and leaves a big dent in the pocket for you, sometimes like 12K for just the pickup from Manali or from Srinagar apart from the daily rent you pay for the bike.
-Hence, always be very sure if you are ready to make that investment/expenditure or not or if at all it is worth the money spent
+Well, the oneway bike rental is quite costly and leaves a big dent in the pocket for you, sometimes like 12K for just the pickup from Manali or Srinagar apart from the daily rent you pay for the bike.
+Hence, always be very sure if you are ready to make that investment/expenditure or not or if at all it is worth the money spent on you or not.

 My suggestion is that unless you are a hardcore biker and cannot live up without the passion of biking or riding in Leh, it is not that wise to spend that much money just for the pickup of a bike from Leh or Manali or Srinagar.

 4. Can I do Leh – Ladakh trip on bike with pillion?

 This is quite an important question and many times people ask this, but my reply is always in terms of a tradeoff of choosing between the comfort of riding and riding with your partner to save cost OR feeling of riding together with your life or soul partner or best friend ;)…